CDTCohort5-miniproject-team2/speechbrain/TEAM2_modifications/README.md

-**Flowchart and descriptions of speech modules**
+**CDT Cohort 5 Team 2 code repository**

+This directory contains our implementation of the project's pipeline, (as described in our report), which can be broadly divided into speech-side and NLP-side modules.

+For each of the two parts, we provide high-level descriptions of the relevant modules and a flowchart illustrating the interaction of these modules across our pipeline.

+**Speech-side modules**

+_Flowchart_
 <img width="1254" alt="speech_pipeline" src="https://github.com/CDTCohort5-miniproject-team2/speechbrain/assets/114949977/23ffbe8a-eb8f-463a-b0a4-f9f6b9988769">

-Module descriptors
+_Module descriptions_

-DTLN-aec-main/run_aec.py - Implements the AEC component.
+../DTLN-aec-main/run_aec.py - Implements the AEC component.
 The authors’ original process_audio() function was adapted to input and output arrays instead of wav files to facilitate integration with the rest of the audio pipeline.

-DTLN-master/run_evaluation.py - Implements the SE component.
+../DTLN-master/run_evaluation.py - Implements the SE component.
 Similar to the AEC component, the authors’ original process_file() function was adapted to input and output arrays instead of wav files to facilitate integration with the rest of the audio pipeline.

 source_sep.py - Implements the BSS component.